kraud/keelapp/README.md

 ## NB!
 At this point, we're at full development of core functions of the app.
 All the basic functionalities are not yet done, so we consider this a pre-alpha.
 Once this stage is done, we'll implement branches to help incorporate gradually new functionalities and allow users to interact with the app for the real Alpha stage, and eventually to a Beta.
 Updates will be posted here on the repository's README.

+The website is not yet deployed online, so to test it you can run it locally with the 'npm run dev' command, or run both server and client separately.

 ## What does it do?
 This tool is meant for people learning a new language, so they can simultaneously revise the new vocabulary in other languages they might know, so that information won't be forgotten.
 Words can be organized through tags, so it's easier to aggregate related content (units on a book for example).
 Each type of word (part of speech) has its own custom form, which varies depending on the language, so you can capture in full detail the content you're learning, and have it at hand to revise.